OCD equally affects men, women, and children of all races, ethnicities, and backgrounds.

 - Between the late teen years and early adulthood.

 This is roughly the same number of people living in the city of Houston, Texas.

-There are also at least 1 in 200 – or 500,000 – kids and teens that have OCD.
-This is about the same number of kids who have diabetes.
+It is estimated that at least 1 in 200 kids and teens — or around 500,000 youth in the United States — have OCD.
+This is about the same number of people living in Atlanta, Georgia.

 - National Institute of Mental Health ↩

 - Ruscio AM, Stein DJ, Chiu WT, Kessler RC.
 “The epidemiology of obsessive-compulsive disorder in the National Comorbidity Survey Replication.”
 Molecular Psychiatry.
 2008 Aug 26. ↩